mossblaser/qth/docs/source/spec.rst

 Event should be registered by the subscriber while a One-to-Many event should be registered by the publisher.

-A registration server collates the information published by each client to produce a hierarchy of One-to-Many Properties which enumerate the complete hierarchy of MQTT topics.
+A Qth Reigstrar collates the information published by each client to produce a hierarchy of One-to-Many Properties which enumerate the complete hierarchy of MQTT topics.

 Client Registration
 ```````````````````